 There are S P O I L E R S therein for everything from the 1975 series to the 2006 series and beyond.

 - Other Aliases: Vulcan the Claw (misinformed reference), Valcan Scaramax.

-- Known Relatives: Kregar of Kanon Wood (father, deceased), mother (name unrevealed, deceased), an ancestor whose name wasn’t mentioned (deceased), Claw of Pytharia (possibly a descendant, see above), John Chan (aka Claw, descendant).
+- Known Relatives: Kregar of Kanon Wood (father, deceased), mother (name unrevealed, deceased), an ancestor whose name wasn’t mentioned (deceased), Claw of Pytharia (possibly a descendant), John Chan (aka Claw, descendant).
 Valcan once described himself as a member of the “Valcan clan”, but that was presumably sarcasm to indicate that he had no living relative.